OneideLuizSchneider/ansible/README.md

 ```
 **AWS**

+*First you need and key-pair and an user with the keys.

-Here we have some usefull playbooks that we can use.
+Here we have some useful playbooks that we can use.

 What we got for now: